-In this Azure article, we will discuss Azure Durable Functions VS Logic Apps.
+In this Azure article, we will discuss Durable Functions VS Logic Apps.
 We will do a tabular comparison between these two.

-Durable Functions VS Logic Apps
+Azure Durable Functions VS Logic Apps

 |Azure Durable Functions

 |Azure Durable Function is an extension of the Azure Functions.
 Azure Durable functions are more capable than Azure Functions in terms of different functionality, Performance, etc.

 |You can use Visual Studio or Visual Designer from Azure Portal while developing the workflow.

 |There is no lifespan limit for an instance of an Azure Durable function.

-|You can able to deploy the Azure Durable Functions on your on-premises, Azure, Azure stack, etc.
+|You can deploy the Azure Durable Functions on your on-premises, Azure, Azure stack, etc.

 You can able to develop the workflow while you are offline.

-|Not possible to work with workflows while you are offline.
+|It is not possible to work with workflows while you are offline.
 You must be online and need access to Azure in order to develop workflows.

-|You can able to deploy the Azure Durable Functions on your on- premises, Azure, Azure stack, etc.
+|You can deploy the Azure Durable Functions on your on- premises, Azure, Azure stack, etc.